Recovering After a House Fire in Simple Steps

 Windows and Skylights

+Install insulated, tempered double-pane glass to increase fire resistance, or else your windows may shatter.
+Add non-flammable shutters to windows as an extra precaution.
 Acrylic skylights should be avoided because they melt quickly and can leave a hole in your roof.

+Avoid untreated wood for your walls.
+Further, outside your home, employ non-flammable materials, such as fiber-cement, brick, stucco or cultured stone, for your siding.
 To protect the base of the siding, consider using lining made of crushed stones to deter fire from spreading.

 Looking for Home Insurance?

 Compare rates from dozens of companies in less than 3 minutes.

 Do you hear gurgling or trickling noises from the toilet?
 Does water drain slowly?
 Do you have a sink hole in your yard?
 Is your grass suddenly vibrantly green in patches?

 If you're a new homeowner or if you simply decided to look into what homeowners insurance covers, we have answers about your policy.

 For tree removal you will have to first pay your deductible, which costs anywhere between $250 and $1,000.
 Also, your rate may go up if you file a claim.

 According to the Centers for Disease Control and Prevention (CDC), approximately 10 people die from unintentional drowning every single day.